For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Simply talking about these concerns with friends and family, and working out solutions, will help you prepare for uni.

 Of course, sometimes stress and anxiety don't go away, despite your efforts to rationalise your concerns and resolve them.
-If you find this is the case for you, try not to beat yourself up.
-Just take some time out, give yourself a break and indulge in a few of these self-care ideas.
+If you find this is the case for you, remember to reach out for support, make time for self-care and be kind to yourself.

 Now you're all set to start uni, make sure you don't end up being guilty of these classic freshers' mistakes.